intel/CPU-Manager-for-Kubernetes/docs/user.md

 The only CMK CLI subcommand users (pod authors) need to know about is [cmk isolate][cmk-isolate].
-The `isolate` subcommand consults shared state on the host file system to acquire and bookkeep an assigned subset of CPUs a command should run on.
+The `isolate` subcommand consults shared state on the host configmap to acquire and bookkeep an assigned subset of CPUs a command should run on.

 By default `cmk isolate` allocates a single CPU core.
 In order to request